What is a composting toilet?

-A compost toilet is a dry or waterless toilet, i.e. one that doesn’t use water to take the waste somewhere else.
+A composting toilet, also known as an eco-loo, eco-toilet, waterless toilet or compost toilet, i.e. one that doesn’t use water to take the waste somewhere else.
 It also allows natural processes to produce natural compost that can be used on your garden.

 What are the benefits?

-- The solid waste is dealt with on site and doesn’t have to be treated with chemicals in sewage farms, or end up in waterways.
+- The solid waste in a composting toilet, eco-toilet is dealt with on site and doesn’t have to be treated with chemicals in sewage farms, or end up in waterways.

 - Saves water – you don’t have to use one resource (pure drinking water) to flush away another (fertilizer).

 - Organic matter is allowed to go back to the soil where it belongs, improving soil structure and nutrition.